allamiro/dracula4bash/README.md

 ## Credits
 Dracula theme for linux  bash shell - It's inspired by Dracula Project and it uses its  color palette.
-More information can be found https://github.com/dracula/dracula-theme#color-palette
+More information can be found https://github.com/dracula/dracula-theme#color-palette Changelog
+The changelog is available on the release page in each theme's repository.
 ## LICENSE
 [MIT License](./MITLicense)